sonwh98/voodoo/README.md

 % ./a.out
 ```

-This generates person.dat which contains 3 C structs
+This writes 3 structs into person.dat.
+The definition of the struct is

 ```C
 struct person {